We're an affiliate

-The most known tools are made by Dremel and they come in different sizes.
+Dremel makes the most known tools and they come in different sizes.
 Make sure you find one that fits your dog’s nail size.

 It’s also important that you get one that has a guard over it to protect your hands from getting cut or scraped up as you work on their nails.

 Your dog might be scared by the vibrating sound of the grinder at first.
 You would want to make them familiar with the sound at first.

 You can do this by turning on the grinder (without using it) and rewarding your dog when staying calm as it sounds.